Integrating Weather Station Data and Radar for Precipitation Nowcasting: SmaAt-fUsion and SmaAt-Krige-GNet: Experimental setup and evaluation

 \subsection{Model setup}

 The models were implemented and trained using PyTorch Lightning.
 The training process used Adam Optimizer with a learning rate of 0.001.
 To avoid overfitting, early stopping is applied with a maximum patience of $ES = 12$ to monitor the loss of validation.
 In addition, we apply learning rate scheduling with a patience of $LR = 8$ epochs, which reduces the learning rate when no improvement in validation loss was observed.
 The models were trained on the dataset for a maximum of 200 epochs, with a batch size of 16.
 These hyperparameters were chosen based on preliminary experimentation to balance model performance and computational efficiency.

 To generate the Kriging maps for SmaAt-Krige-GNet, we use Ordinary Kriging from PyKrige \cite{pykrige}.
 A grid is defined with the same resolution as the precipitation maps, specifically $64 \times 64$.
-Subsequently, a variogram is fitted using the spherical model, which has been shown to be suitable for meteorological applications \cite{Verworn2011, CSEGRecorderVariograms}.
+Subsequently, a variogram is fitted using the spherical model, which has been shown to be suitable for meteorological applications \cite{Verworn2011,CSEGRecorderVariograms}.
 To ensure accurate spatial representation, we specify the coordinate type as geographic, allowing the model to directly use the latitude and longitude of each weather station.
 However, Kriging with PyKrige can be numerically unstable when using its default inverse matrix algorithm.
 To mitigate this, we set the `pseudo\_inv' parameter of Ordinary Kriging to True, which stabilizes computations at the cost of increased processing time \cite{pykrige}.
 Once the linear system is solved, a set of weights $\lambda_i$ is obtained, which are then applied to interpolate the Kriging value at each coordinate within the grid.
 This process generates spatially continuous weather variable maps that align with the resolution of the precipitation data.